-Followers, candidates, and a leader form up a Raft cluster, which serves Raft clients.
-A client establishes a session with the Raft clusters by sending a RegisterClientRPC request, and the log index of the entry corresponding to this request will be the Client ID returned to the client after the entry has been committed.
-The client then sends requests to the clusters and gets replies with the results once the corresponding log entries have been committed and fed to the state machine.
+Followers, candidates, and a leader form a Raft cluster, which serves Raft clients.
+A Raft client establishes a session with a Raft cluster by sending a RegisterClientRPC request.
+The log index of the entry corresponding to this request will be the Client ID returned to the client after the entry has been committed.
+The client then sends requests to the cluster and gets replies with the results once the corresponding log entries have been committed and fed to the state machine.
+Replies are cached with the Client ID and a sequence number to avoid executing requests multiple times due to retransmissions.

-If the Raft node a client connects to is not the leader node, the node returns a hint of the leader node, and the client follows the hint to reach the leader, and this process will be tried multiple times in case of in-progress elections.
-A request is cached with the Client ID and a request serial number to avoid being executed twice due to retransmissions.
+If the Raft node a client connects to is not the leader node, the node returns a hint of the leader node, and the client follows the hint to reach the leader.
+This process will be repeated multiple times if the client attempts to connect during an election.